-In 2019, six years after beginning work in end-of-life care, I completed my B.A. at Seattle University focusing on Theology and Religious Studies while juggling three jobs.
-I am grateful that I survived.
+Currently, I am continuing my learning as a graduate student at University of People, seeking my M.Ed. in Advanced Teaching with a specialization in K-12 Education.
+In addition, I teach community death classes as an assistant teacher with A Sacred Passing: Death Midwifery & Education.
+In 2019, six years after beginning work in end-of-life care, I completed my B.A. at Seattle University focusing on Theology and Religious Studies while successfully juggling my work in non-profit bookkeeping and home health care.
 I appreciate the educators who walked with me at my pace whenever possible & the friends who did care work for me by sharing resources, time, and love.
 For my bachelor's program, I chose a multi-faith, multi-cultural approach to studying religious scripture, which included rituals, laws, and practices.
 I leaned on my life experience and work as a sex educator & caretaker and studied in hopes of becoming a more holistic, prepared, and loving end-of-life care provider.
 I was offered the opportunity to attend SU through the Sullivan Leadership Program.
-In my degree program, I had the opportunity to learn of social movements, political history, ritual, and scripture from across traditions.
+In my degree program, I had the opportunity to learn of social movements, political history, ritual, and scripture from various traditions.
 Before founding Sunflower Services, I pursued additional training outside of the University to build my professional skills as a full-spectrum doula through a rigorous, personalized two-year program where I trained with local community healers, advocates, and professionals.
-Throughout this process, I have had the pleasure of working with so many creative, beloved dreamers-- including those from A Sacred Passing, National Home Funeral Alliance, Big Belly Birth Services, Herbal Academy, and Queer Trans War Ban.
-I continue to participate with my loved ones in authentic, transparent storytelling in order to unlearn internalized stigmas and hierarchies and build stronger and safer communities.
-Thank you to everyone in my pods.

-I know that our life journeys don't occur independently of social context.
-I am committed to providing the support that is attentive to the unique needs and identities of each individual and their family.
-Together we share the responsibility of reflecting and undoing internal bias.
+I support and value people and I care about our joy, safety, and agency.
+I know that our life journeys don't occur independently of social context, I want to make myself available to support in ways that my community asks me to be.
+I am committed to providing the support that is attentive to the unique needs and identities of each individual and their loved ones.
 Many are subverting the interrelated systems that disproportionately harm communities of people of color, people who are low-income, LGBTQIA+ folks, and those who are targeted, slandered or marginalized due to their physical or mental ability, body shape or size, choice in faith or religion, or immigration status.

 No matter our health or productivity we are unique, creative, and powerful.